 “Tinseltown in the Rain” has a little more movement to the music, but it too has a sense of regret to it as a love comes to an end.
 It is a beautiful sounding song though.

 “From Rags to Riches” has an interesting synthesizer-drum rhythm to it.
 I like the vocals on this one.

 I can say the same thing for the next track “Stay” which opens side two.

 “Easter Parade” slows things down again.
 The band clearly know what works for them - solid piano arrangements and soul-exploring vocals.

 “Heatwave” provides another example of the amazing sounds these guys can produce with synthesizers.
 The music has complex elements to it - almost sounding like exotic instruments.
 But it is all produced with amazing results.

 “Automobile Noise” closes the record on a slower note.
 As the beginning did, I get the feeling of a late night alone with the sounds of the occasional passing cars cutting through the stormy darkness.

-If I had ever heard any of the tracks, it was likely on some alternative radio, and they never really registered with me.
-As for the group itself, I have one song in my library from their 1996 album Peace At Last - until today I never knew they got their start in the 80’s.
+If I had ever heard any of the tracks from A Walk Across the Rooftops, it was likely on some alternative radio station at the college, and the songs never really registered with me.
+As for Blue Nile as a group, I have one song in my library from their 1996 album Peace At Last - until today I never knew they got their start in the 80’s.

 Overall, I have to say I found this a pleasant listen.
 The record has a more gentle synth-pop sound that is easy on the ears.
 It is the type of music that quietly demands you sit and give it a listen.